 Do Irregular Periods Mean You Have Polycystic Ovarian Syndrome (PCOS)?

 Do irregular periods mean you have Polycystic Ovarian Syndrome (PCOS)?
-The truth is that there are many causes of irregular periods but PCOS is the most common cause.
+The truth is that there are many causes of irregular periods, but PCOS is the most common cause.
 About 7% of the overall population, about 25% of young fertile women and over 50% of women with irregular periods have PCOS.
-So most women with irregular menses will turn out to have PCOS.
+Most women with irregular menses will turn out to have PCOS.

 If you have menstrual periods less frequently than every 35 days or more than 5 weeks between periods, you very well may have PCOS.
 Over 90% of women with PCOS also have some clinical evidence of androgen excess, including excess hair growth above their upper lip, chin, breasts, or abdomen, or acne.
 Most of these symptoms will start in the teen years.
 Certain ethnic groups with overall fewer body hair follicles don’t exhibit this, e.g., women of Asian descent.
 Specific blood tests can help identify elevated male hormones (androgens) in women.

 About 2/3 of women with PCOS will be overweight, although 1/3 of women with PCOS are normal weight.
 These thin women with PCOS are often surprised to find out they have PCOS as many believe that only overweight women have PCOS.
 Also many women with PCOS have some degree of insulin resistance, that is, elevated insulin with normal glucose levels, prediabetes or true diabetes.
 This needs to be tested by very specific blood tests in all women with PCOS.